 Note: Drive encryption may require you to format your drive.

 Alternative Encrypting Applications.

 If the default operating system encryption methods don't work for you or you want something a little more secure or efficient, there are a few other third-party applications out there for your convenience.
 Some recommendations include:

-GNU Privacy Guard (WIndows, OSX, Linux) - Free
+Link to GNU Privacy Guard web page (Windows, OSX, Linux) - Free